jmgirard/lordicon/README.md

 # Lordicon Extension for Quarto

-This extension provides support for embedding icons from Lordicon into Quarto HTML and Revealjs formats; they can also be customized in appearance.
-Loading icons from downloaded/edited JSON files is coming soon...
+This extension provides support for embedding icons from Lordicon into Quarto HTML files (including RevealJS presentations).
+The icons can be pulled directly from the official CDN or loaded via local .json files; they can also be customized in appearance on-the-fly (without needing to edit the .json files).

 ## Installing